Black cohosh is a herb that grows in North America (the USA and Canada).

 There is no scientific evidence that black cohosh can treat or prevent cancer.

-You can buy black cohosh as a dietary supplement in health food shops and online.
-Manufacturers say that it can help to reduce the cramps and discomfort women may have just before and during a period.
-Many women also use it to help with the symptoms and side effects of menopause, such as hot flushes.
-Some researchers say that it seems to have oestrogen like effects on the body.
+Black cohosh is sold as a dietary supplement in health food shops and online.
+Manufacturers say that it can help reduce period cramps and discomfort.
+Many women use it to help with the symptoms and side effects of menopause, such as hot flushes.

-Some women with breast cancer use black cohosh because they believe it will help to control symptoms of menopause caused by their cancer treatment.
-There isn’t enough scientific evidence to prove this.
-And we can’t be completely sure it’s safe to take black cohosh after breast cancer treatment.
+Some women with breast cancer use black cohosh to help control menopause symptoms caused by their cancer treatment.
+But there isn’t enough scientific evidence to prove that this works.
+And we can’t be sure that it’s safe to take black cohosh after breast cancer treatment.

 There is no standard dosage for black cohosh.
 A common German brand called Remifemin is used as a menopausal remedy.
 The suggested dose for this concentrated extract is between 15 and 30mg a day.